UoMResearchIT/r-tidyverse-digital-humanities/_episodes/01-rstudio-intro.md

 help page will usually show a collection of code examples which illustrate command usage.
 We'll go through an example later.

+## The history tab

+RStudio keeps a log of the command you've entered.
+This makes it easier to go back and edit a command if you've made a mistake in it.
+There are several ways of accessing the command history:

+1. In the console window, the up and down arrows will take you through the command history.
+(The command can then be edited using the left and right arrow keys)
+2. The history tab in the top right of RStudio contains the command history.
+One or more lines from this can be selected.
+These can then be copied to the console, or to your R script by pressing the appropriate button.

 ## Comparing things